-Gainesville Assault & Battery Attorneys
+Gainesville Assault and Battery Lawyer

 The terms assault and battery are often misunderstood, and the two are often confused for each other.
-The difference is quite simple, though.
-Assault is a crime that involves threatening another person, while the crime of battery involves actually inflicting harm on another person.
-Assault and battery charges range from misdemeanors to third degree felonies, and the penalties you will face will depend on the severity of the offense.
-Our Gainesville assault and battery attorney has successfully defended against many types of charges, including:
+The difference is important.
+Assault is a crime that involves threatening another person, while the crime of battery involves inflicting harm on another person (e.g., punching, pushing, or other physical contact designed to harm).

-- Aggravated assault: Simple assault can be upgraded to aggravated assault when the offense involves the use of a weapon, or an extremely serious threat.
-Aggravated assault is a third degree felony.
+- Aggravated assault: Simple assault can be upgraded to aggravated assault when the offense involves the use of a weapon or an extremely serious threat.
+Aggravated assault is a third-degree felony.

 - Simple battery: The offense of simple battery involves violent physical contact that results in bodily injury to the victim.
 The offense is a misdemeanor unless a law enforcement officer or other public servant was harmed as a result.